kbatten/SVRLibs/README.md

 Reformable.cs
 -------------
 **An attempt to replicate Geometry Nodes from blender.
-Requires ProBuilder 5.0.4.
-Currently just a toy Based on XRBaseInteractable**
+Requires ProBuilder 5.0.4.**

-Add a ProBuilder Cube to the scene
-Create a new subclass based on this and add it to the ProBuilder object, see ChairReformable.cs Set Interaction Layer Mask to the same Layer as the XR Ray Interactor

 ChairReformable.cs